 In September last year, India had signed a Euro 7.87 billion (approx Rs 59,000 crore) deal with the French government for the purchase of 36 Rafale fighter jets.
 Eighteen Rafale jets will be deployed in Ambala while an equal number of the new generation jet will be stationed in Hasimara.

 "We are planning to put in place all required infrastructure for Rafale squadron by end of next year," said the IAF official.

+The Ambala and Hasimara stations will also have simulator-based training facilities for the aircrew of Rafale jets.
 The IAF has already selected a batch of pilots to fly the jets and they are being given training by Dassault Aviation in France.

 The Rafale squadron to be deployed in Ambala will be known as Golden Arrows which was originally based in Bhatinda and was disbanded two years ago.